-- The 2016 financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of - The 2016 Report of the Statutory Board of Van Lanschot gives a true and fair view of the position of the company and its consolidated entities on balance sheet date, and of the course of their affairs during the 2016 financial year, and describes the material risks that Van Lanschot faces.
+- The 2016 financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of F. van Lanschot Bankiers NV and its consolidated entities; - The 2016 Report of the Statutory Board of F. van Lanschot Bankiers NV gives a true and fair view of the position of the company and its consolidated entities on balance sheet date, and of the course of their affairs during the 2016 financial year, and describes the material risks that F. van Lanschot Bankiers NV faces.

-'s-Hertogenbosch, the Netherlands, 8 March 2017
+'s-Hertogenbosch, the Netherlands, 30 March 2017